1964 split in the Communist Party of India: Tripura

 The split played out differently in Tripura than in the rest of India.
-By late 1962 almost the entire state level leadership had jailed.
+By late 1962 almost the entire state-level party leadership had been jailed.
 When the split in CPI occurred in 1964, practically the entire CPI Tripura State Council was lodged at the Hazaribagh Central Jail in Bihar.
 Party cadres in rural areas were generally unaware of the split in the rest of the country.
 When CPI leaders from Tripura were released from jail in mid-1964 they encountered that the national party had been divided.
 In the face of the split, the Tripura unit of the party resolved to remain united and neutral until a state level party convention could be held to discuss the future of the party.

 Whilst Tripura party leaders had agreed on neutrality, it was understood that Aghore Devbarma, Atikul Islam and Jhunu Das were close to the right CPI and Biren Dutta, Dasarath Deb, Bhanu Ghosh, Saroj Chanda, Kanu Sen, Benu Sen, Samar Chakraborty, Makhan Dutta and Debabrata Chakraborty were close to the left CPI.
 Nripen Chakraborty had reportedly stated that he was "internationally pro-Moscow and nationally anti-Dange".

 As agreed a convention of Tripura unit of the party was held in Kalyanpur (Khowai) in the last week of March 1965.
 At the onset of the convention there was a ruckus, as the leftists delegates protested against the delegate mandates of Benoy Debbbarma and Punjab Debbarma.
 Both Benoy and Punjab Debbarma would have had the right to delegate credential as they had been delegates to the last state conference, but the two had violated the agreement in the party unit by openly endorsing the Dange-led CPI in the run-up to the convention.
 In protest against the ruckus caused by the leftists, 13 delegates led by Aghore Debbarma and Jitendra Lal Das walked out of the convention in protest.
 Thus the party was finalized in Tripura; The group of the 13 delegates that walked out of the Kalyanpur convention would constitute the CPI state unit and the delegates that remained at the Kalyanpur convention would constitute the CPI(M) state unit.

 Most of the Tripura cadres joined CPI(M), as they followed Dasrath Deb, Biren Dutta and Nripen Chakraborty in the split.
 Notably, the main base of the party was tribal and Deb was the foremost leader of their community.